 Which he assumed, but I didn’t confirm.
 On the other note, my Nebs and I could NOT stop eating.

-I didn’t have any crackers.
-So, I improvised by cutting tortillas into triangles and baking it for a couple of minutes until it became crunchy.
-Man, it was so good!
+You could fry them up, but I baked it for a couple of minutes until it became crunchy.
+Man, it was really good!

 Serve it with some pita bread, or crackers and enjoy this delicious and healthy dip with your loved ones this winter season.